-This homemade classic meatloaf is easy comfort food at its best.
-Loaded with flavor using simple ingredients already in your kitchens, such as ground beef, onions, Parmesan cheese, and herbs and spices, this traditional juicy meatloaf holds together nicely and is topped with a tasty sweet glaze!
+This homemade classic meatloaf is comfort food at its best.
+Loaded with flavor using simple ingredients already in your kitchens, such as lean ground beef, onions, Parmesan cheese, and herbs and spices, this traditional juicy meatloaf holds together nicely and is topped with a tasty sweet tomato sauce glaze!

-Meatloaf is one of those dishes that takes very little effort, is an inexpensive and convenient way to feed your family, and yet makes such a lasting impression.
-If you are interested in a fantastic version that doesn’t include red meat, try my Turkey Meatloaf Recipe.
+This easy meatloaf recipe is one of those dishes that takes very little effort, is an inexpensive and convenient way to feed your family on busy weeknights, and yet makes such a lasting impression.
+If you are interested in a fantastic version that doesn’t include red meat, try this amazing Turkey Meatloaf Recipe.

 What is meatloaf?

 It is a combination of ground beef and other ingredients such as chopped onions, Parmesan cheese, herbs, and spices.
 Bread or breadcrumbs and an egg are used for binding and then it is shaped into a loaf and baked in the oven.

 The American version of meatloaf is usually topped with a sauce, like a tomato or pasta sauce, ketchup or bbq sauce, or in this case a sweet and tangy combination of ketchup, brown sugar, and Worcestershire sauce.

 Many comfort foods originate from a time when people used to have to stretch out their budget and while different countries and cultures adapt the dish to come up with their own version, the general idea usually remains the same and this traditional meatloaf recipe is by far the most requested family favorite recipe.